Bell Nuntita

-Nuntita Khampiranon (นันทิตา ฆัมภิรานนท์; RTGS: Nanthita Khamphiranon; born December 20, 1983), or nickname Art (อาร์ต), stage name Bell (เบลล์) and usually known as Bell Nuntita, is a Thai transgender actress, singer, entertainer, and radio DJ.
+Nuntita Khampiranon (นันทิตา ฆัมภิรานนท์; RTGS: Nanthita Khamphiranon; born 20 December 1983), or nickname Art (อาร์ต), stage name Bell (เบลล์) and usually known as Bell Nuntita, is a Thai transgender actress, singer, entertainer, and radio DJ.
 Nuntita was part of a TV show called Venus Flytrap Search for the Missing Puzzle in 2007.
 As one of twelve contestants, she competed to take the place of two former cast members.
-Nuntita and another contestant named Mew won the competition and became part of the Kathoey band Venus Flytrap.
+Nuntita and another contestant named Mew won the competition and became part of the kathoey band Venus Flytrap.
 She became popular after a performance during her audition on Thailand's Got Talent and became a YouTube hit when she first performed singing as a girl, and the crowd was amazed when she switched to a masculine voice.

 Personal life

-Although transsexuality is fairly well-accepted in Thailand, life as Bell was not exactly easy.
+Although being transgender is fairly well-accepted in Thailand, life as Bell was not exactly easy.
 In a Thai TV interview, she said it was very difficult to explain her gender identity to her family.
 As the only child of a military father, she faced many challenges to be accepted.
 However, today her family has accepted her and she is happy.